Marc S. Schneider, M.D.

 The exciting and growing field of nootropics provides a wide range of benefits from improvements in mental health, to enhancements in mental and athletic performance.

 Among the benefits, nootropics have been shown to improve cognition by enhancing one’s ability to acquire, understand, and use knowledge, and they can also stimulate creativity, while perhaps providing the central nervous system the energy to get the creative juices flowing.
-From a mental health standpoint, studies have shown nootropics can help with mood, anxiety, and stress.
 In the sports world, athletes are seeing drastic improvements in signal processing, concentration, clarity, and diminishing fatigue.
 Overall, nootropics are allowing athletes to get “In-The-Zone”.

 These smart drugs may hold the keys to unlocking limitless human potential.
 Lets explore: